Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 # Rules, guidelines & ToS
 With registering an account in our community hub and / or playing our games you acknowledge and accept the followingly stated rules and guidelines to their fullest.
-We reserve full right to update the terms of service at any time without any need for notification.
+We reserve full rights to include minor changes to the terms of service without requiring any sort of announcement.
+Bigger changes to the terms of service will be announced and users will be required to accept the changes in order to continue to use our services.

 ## Alpha Blend Interactive Terms of Service